validatedpatterns-sandbox/rag-llm-demo-ui/README.md

 ## License

-This project is licensed under the [Apcache V2.0 License](LICENSE).
+This project is licensed under the [Apache Version 2.0 License](LICENSE).